Benjamin-Dobell/Heimdall/Win32/README.txt

     1. Fully charge your device (use the wall charger as it's faster).

-    2. Run Heimdall Frontend (heimdall-frontend.exe).
+    2. Open the Heimdall Frontend (heimdall-frontend) application.

     3. From the "Load Package" tab, under the "Heimdall Firmware Package" section click the "Browse" button.